 No matter how you look at it, the typical triathlon creates a lot of waste and pollution.
 Bib numbers, bike labels, aid station cups and food wrappers are all thrown away.
 Extra food and water is often poured out or tossed out if no one wants to take it.
 Even the travel emissions to non-local races add yet another layer of environmental considerations.
-To decrease our waste and pollution and uphold the spirit of sustainable triathlon, we are, with help from Spy, certifying Tritonman as a sustainable race this year through the Council for Responsible Sport.
+We commit to you to decrease our waste and pollution and uphold the spirit of sustainable triathlon.

 To that end, we are reducing our waste in all ways feasible, including recycling and composting at the race site, reducing the amount of paper used, and advertising with 100% recycled paper.
 We are attempting to use cleaner sources of energy, such as hybrid cars and a biofuel generator.
 We are focusing on the local community by procuring locally-grown organic food for the race, giving out locally-produced participant prizes, and soliciting feedback from the community on how to improve our race.
 And most of all, we are asking for all our participants’ help in making Tritonman as environmentally-conscious as possible.
 A race like this needs the enthusiasm and support of all its racers to become a sustainability success.